donmccurdy/glTF-Transform/README.md

 lerna exec -- <command>
 ```

-While working, use `npm run watch` to watch and rebuild code after changes.
+While working, use `yarn run watch` to watch and rebuild code after changes.
 To use a local
-version of the CLI, run `npm link` within the `packages/cli` directory.
+version of the CLI, run `yarn link` within the `packages/cli` directory.
 Then
 `gltf-transform -h` will use local code instead of any global installation.

-In the event that dependencies get into a broken state, removing `package-lock.json` and
-reinstalling may resolve things.
-I recommend compiling with Node.js v12.x, which is the
-latest version with a prebuilt binary for `gl` as of April 2020.

 ### Pull requests